It’s easier to go where the online traffic already is than to generate the traffic for your website from scratch.

 Send another email with the last free information and say that you will make an offer (your paid product) in the future email.

 Send the link to your product page where you describe how your product will help to solve his problem.
-Show some testimonials of happy customers.
+Show some testimonials from happy customers.

 All of this can be done with mailing services among which I can recommend MailerLite I use because it’s available for free until you reach 1.000 subscribers.